 These organizations are known to send anything from free products to free, entire care packages.
+These aren’t samples… they’re robust items and boxes, sent to military members.
 Check them out… and make sure that you also read my post about eight other organizations that send free stuff to deployed service members.

 1. Dunkin’ Donuts

 DD has been known to send coffee to deployed service members.
-Choose “military coffee request” from the drop down menu when you click this link.
+You’ll need to submit their information as well as yours for a chance at their coffee lottery.
+Choose “military coffee request” from the drop-down menu when you click this link.

 2. Operation Support Our Troops